-Are you confused about which light bulb to buy when you end up at the store?
-First, we heard don’t buy regular light bulbs switch to compact fluorescent bulbs.
-Now fluorescent bulbs are bad and everything is LED.
+Are you confused about which new light bulbs to buy when you end up at the store?
+First, we heard don’t buy traditional bulbs, switch to a compact fluorescent bulb.
+Now fluorescent lights are bad and everything is LED lighting.

-Not only are there are million different kinds of bulbs, there are just as many variations within each type and brand.
+Not only are there are a million types of light bulbs, there are just as many variations within each type and brand.

 You can buy bulbs that are dimmable, three way, daylight, bright light, smart, soft white and so many more.
 There are also so many different measures of brightness, wattage, lumens and kelvins.
 Is this science class?